lupyuen/pinephone-nuttx/README.md

 # USB Driver and LTE Modem Driver for PinePhone

 _What NuttX Drivers would we need to turn PinePhone into a Feature Phone?
-(Phone Calls and SMS only)_
+(Only Voice Calls and SMS)_

 We need a NuttX Driver for the PinePhone's __Quectel LTE Modem__.